-11. The amount of available stable funding (ASF) is measured based on the broad characteristics of the relative stability of an institution's funding sources, including the contractual maturity of its liabilities and the differences in the propensity of different types of funding providers to withdraw their funding.
+- 11. The amount of available stable funding (ASF) is measured based on the broad characteristics of the relative stability of an institution's funding sources, including the contractual maturity of its liabilities and the differences in the propensity of different types of funding providers to withdraw their funding.
 The amount of ASF is calculated by first assigning the carrying value of an institution's capital and liabilities to one of six categories as presented below.
 The amount assigned to each category is then multiplied by an ASF factor, and the total ASF is the sum of the weighted amounts.
-Carrying value represents the amount at which a liability or equity instrument is recorded before the application of any regulatory deductions, filters or other adjustments, as defined in section 2.3 of the Capital Adequacy Requirements (CAR) Guideline5.
-[Basel Framework, NSF 30.5, 30.6]

-12. When determining the maturity of an equity or liability instrument, investors are assumed to redeem a call option at the earliest possible date.
+Carrying value represents the amount at which a liability or equity instrument is recorded before the application of any regulatory deductions, filters or other adjustments, as defined in section 2.3 of the Capital Adequacy Requirements (CAR) Guideline.
+[Basel Framework, NSF 30.5, 30.6] - 12.
+When determining the maturity of an equity or liability instrument, investors are assumed to redeem a call option at the earliest possible date.
 For equity and liability instruments with options exercisable at the institution's discretion, institutions are expected to reflect the exercise of such call options if, on measurement date, their internal economic forecasts anticipate market conditions and other factors favourable to an exercise of the call option.
 Similarly, where market participants expect certain liabilities to be redeemed before their legal final maturity date, such behaviour should be assumed for the purpose of the NSFR and these liabilities should be included in the corresponding ASF category.
 In addition, institutions should consider reputational factors that may limit their ability not to exercise an option on their equity or liability instruments as doing so may imply they are under stress.
 Such circumstances should be discussed with the institution's Lead Supervisor and may result in an effective maturity on the call date.
-For long-dated liabilities, only the portion of cash flows falling at or beyond the six-month and one-year time horizons should be treated as having effective residual maturity of six months or more and one year or more, respectively.
+For longdated liabilities, only the portion of cash flows falling at or beyond the six-month and one-year time horizons should be treated as having effective residual maturity of six months or more and one year or more, respectively.
+Residual maturity of funding instruments with market-based maturity triggers, such as autocallable notes, should either reflect the earliest possible maturity or consider which trigger events may occur under the stress assumptions set out in LAR Chapter 2 paragraph 7 on the basis of prudent and appropriate analysis.
 [Basel Framework, NSF 30.7]